hotosm/chatmap/docs/live.md

 Inside `chatmap-wa-connector` you'll find a Go app for connecting to the WhatsApp API using the whatsmeow library for linking devices and receiving messages.
-All messags will be stored in the Redis queue.
+All messages will be stored encrypted in the Redis queue.

 ```bash
 cd chatmap-wa-connector